pbv/codex/doc/USER-GUIDE.md

 3. [](work3.md){.ex}
 ~~~

-Exercise links are marked with a special class `.ex`: Codex will
+Exercise links are marked with a special class `.ex`; this
-automatically fill-in the link anchor text with an exercise title
+the link anchor text is automatically filled with the exercise title;
-and insert a short summary of previous submissions done by the
+a short summary of previous submissions done by the
-logged-in user.
+logged-in user is also added.

-The adminstrator can editing the index page to freely choose the order
+The adminstrator can edit the index page to choose the order
 of exercises, or group exercises using sections and sub-pages.
 It is also
 possible to add plain Markdown pages for documentation, or links to
 external resources.

 Note that exercise pages can be accessed and submitted even if they
 are not explicitly linked to the index page by simply typing the URL
 directly in the browser (after a login).
-When developing exercises the administrator can use this feature to
+You can use this feature to
 test new exercises before making them visible for users.